mkronvold/nak-modtally/README.md

 Parses an ArmA3 Launcher Mod Presets html file and tallys the sizes of all of the installed mods.

+Can read:
+- presets saved from the Launcher as a file
+- URL to a preset saved from the Launcher
+- URL to a discord link of a saved html preset
+- URL to a steam collection of mods

 ## Usage:

 ./modtally.sh { filename.html || https://full.url.to/file.html || https://steamcommunity.com/sharedfiles/filedetails/?id=COLLECTIONID }